yoavf/metrics.help/src/content/metrics/entropy.md

       - { step: 60, value: 0.7 }
       - { step: 80, value: 0.6 }
       - { step: 100, value: 0.5 }
     analysis: "Gradual decrease.
-The agent starts with high exploration and slowly becomes more confident in its best actions."
+The model starts with high exploration and slowly becomes more confident in its best actions."
   unhealthy:
     data:
       - { step: 0, value: 1.0 }